 The following information will help you prepare for your visit, and understand what to expect from your doctor.

 What you can do

 Before your appointment, make a list of:

 - Any signs or symptoms, including any major ones that may seem unrelated to bed-wetting.
-Consider keeping a diary of your child's bathroom visits.
+Consider keeping a diary of your child's bathroom visits and wet and dry nights.
 Note when your child goes to the toilet and whether he or she felt a sense of urgency to urinate.
 Also note how much fluid your child drinks, especially after dinner.

 - Key personal information, including any major stresses or recent life changes.

-- All medications, vitamins and other supplements that your child is taking, and the dosages.
+- All medications, vitamins, herbs and other supplements that your child takes, and the dosages.

 - Questions to ask your child's doctor so you can make the most of your time together.